Careers as a Psychologist

 Industrial-Organizational Psychologist Salaries

-Industrial-organizational psychologists are experts in the study of people and the workplace, applying psychological principles to designing work environments – from offices to warehouses to industrial production plants – for optimal efficiency, safety, and even worker morale.
-Working directly for massive corporations like Amazon where huge teams of employees navigate acres of warehouse space and shipping docks, as well as for third party contracted consultancies, this specialized branch of applied psychology is highly valued for its ability to add significantly to the bottom line while keeping staff happy and injury-free.
+Industrial-organizational psychologists are experts in the study of people and the workplace, applying psychological principles to designing work environments for optimal efficiency, safety, and worker morale.
+Working directly for massive corporations or third-party contracted consultancies, this specialized branch of applied psychology is highly valued for its ability to add significantly to the bottom line while keeping staff happy and injury-free.

 According to the BLS, industrial-organizational (I-O) psychologists earned an average salary of $144,610 as of May 2022, with the top earners in the field making more than $210,030 a year.